 Most of their parents chose Victoria as a godmother to their son or daughter because she is the Crown Princess and future Queen of Sweden, and royals often want other royals to become their children’s godparents.
 Of course, the bond between Her Royal Highness and the parents of her godchildren is often quite close.

 On her mother’s side, Crown Princess Victoria is godmother to many Sommerlath children.
 Her first godchild was Vivien Sommerlath, now 24-years-old.
 She is the daughter of Victoria’s maternal uncle, Jörg Sommerlath.
 Vivien is also a godchild of Queen Silvia.
 Giulia Sommerlath, daughter of Victoria’s maternal uncle Thomas Sommerlath is also on the list.
-Crown Princess Victoria’s cousin, Patrick Sommerlath and his wife Camilla Lundén also asked Victoria to be the godmother of their son Leopold.
+Crown Princess Victoria’s cousin, Patrick Sommerlath and his wife Camilla Lundén also asked Victoria to be their son Leopold’s godmother.

 Furthermore, Crown Princess Victoria is godmother to several children of her good friends.
 She is a godparent of friends Caroline and Peder Dinkelspiel’s son, Willem; friends Andrea Brodin and Niclas Engsäll’s daughter, Diana; friends Caroline and Jesper Nilsson’s daughter, Chloé; and friends Karl-Johan and Leonie Persson’s son, Ian.